Special offer

 An enclosure notation lets the reader know other documents are enclosed or attached within the letter or email in question.
 A business letter with enclosures usually has the enclosure notation as both a practical backup and a formality.

 Without an enclosure notation, a reader might easily overlook any enclosed or attached files.
-This can lead to avenues of miscommunication and misunderstanding, ultimately impacting the business relationship in question.
+This could lead to miscommunication and misunderstanding, which in particular cases could affect your business relationship.

-In the unfortunate event that you forget to include your business letter enclosure, the enclosure notation will let the reader know.
+If you forget to include your business letter enclosure, the enclosure notation will let the reader know.
 This way, they can reach out to you to request the missing enclosure.
-Without this, there could be a lot of misunderstanding without the reader knowing why.
+For example, if a personal information form is noted in an enclosure notation, recipients will be able to tell if it is missing from the letter.

 Where is an enclosure notation located?